solana-foundation/developer-content/content/guides/dapps/cash-app.md

 transaction where it's required.

 Since any other instruction call is handled exactly as described above, you can complete this test example independently.
-To review your work, you can see the completed test file here.

-/// FIXME: Add github link to Anchor tests once code is merged

 Lastly, run your test suite against your localnet.